pndaly/ARTN-ORP/README.md

     ```

     NB: We use a standard PostGres docker container with no extensions.
 In another project, we utilize the PostGIS
     and Q3C spatial indexing extensions.
-The file `Dockerfile.artn` shows how to build a new image with these
+The file `${ARTN_DOCKER}/Dockerfile.artn` shows how to build a new image
-    extensions.
-If such a new image is created, the `${ORP_BIN}/artn.docker.sh` script would have to be edited to
+    with these extensions.
+If such a new image is created, the `${ARTN_DOCKER}/artn.docker.sh` script would have to
-    reflect the correct image.
+    be edited to reflect the correct image.

 ## Configure For Local Site